 From the exit at the northern end of the parking area, follow a short unmarked trail uphill and turn left onto the blue-blazed Table Rocks Trail, which parallels Spring Farm Road.
-As the trail reaches the top of a rise, the red-blazed Crag Trail begins to the right.
-Continue ahead on the Table Rocks Trail.
-Just beyond,a broad panoramic view of the Catskill Mountains -- known as the "Million Dollar View" -- appears to the left.
+As the trail reaches the top of a rise, the red-blazed Crag Trail begins on the right.
+Continue ahead on the Table Rocks Trail, which enters a field and bears right.
+Just beyond, a broad panoramic view of the Catskill Mountains -- known as the "Million Dollar View" -- appears on the left.

 Continue across open fields on a wide path.
-At the end of the field, the Table Rocks Trail crosses Spring Farm Road and reenters the woods.
+At the end of the field, the Table Rocks Trail turns right onto Spring Farm Road, then turns left and reenters the woods.
 It follows a footpath on a contour along the side of a hill.
 After passing the Slingerland Pavilion, below to the left, the trail begins to climb, reaching a T-intersection at the top of the rise.
-Here, the red-blazed Cedar Trail begins to the right, but you should turn left to continue on the blue-blazed Table Rocks Trail, which now begins to descend.
+Here, the red-blazed Cedar Trail begins on the right, but you should bear left to continue on the blue-blazed Table Rocks Trail, which now begins to descend.

-At the base of the descent, the Table Rocks Trail turns right onto a gravel road, but almost immediately bears left and continues on a grassy woods road, with a row of cedars to the left and open fields to the right.
-At the end of the fields, the trail goes through a gap in a stone wall and reenters the woods.
+At the base of the descent, the Table Rocks Trail turns right onto Farm Road, but in 150 feet, the trail bears left and continues on a grassy road, with cedars and deciduous trees on the left and a meadow on the right.
+At the end of the meadow, the trail bears left, goes through a gap in a stone wall and reenters the woods.
 Soon, Farm Road joins from the right, and a short distance beyond, the trail reaches Clearwater Road.

-Turn right, leaving the Table Rocks Trail, and follow Clearwater Road uphill, with a stone wall to the right.
-After reaching the crest of the rise, the trail descends gradually, passing the interesting ruins of a stone building to the left.
-A short distance beyond, after crossing a stream, the Northeast Trail begins to the right.
+Turn right, leaving the Table Rocks Trail, and follow Clearwater Road uphill, with a stone wall on the right.
+After reaching the crest of the rise, the trail descends gradually, passing the interesting ruins of a stone building on the left.
+A short distance beyond, after crossing a stream, the Northeast Trail begins on the right.

 Turn right and follow the blue-blazed Northeast Trail, which climbs steadily through hemlock, mountain laurel and pitch pines.
 Near the top, the trail emerges onto a rock outcrop, with a panoramic view of the Catskill Mountains to the north.